Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the furnace to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should last around three months.
-You may also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter more frequently.